betzerra/EBCardCollectionViewLayout/README.md

 # EBCardCollectionViewLayout
 Have you ever tried to implement a simple UI showing element as cards?
-You ended up implementing a UIScrollView, didn't you?
-Well, you should have used UICollectionViews using a custom UICollectionViewLayout.
+You ended up implementing a `UIScrollView`, didn't you?
+Well, you should have used a UICollectionView with a custom `UICollectionViewLayout` instead.

+Here's that custom class you need :-)

 ![Demo](https://github.com/betzerra/EBCardCollectionViewLayout/blob/master/cards.gif)